 At this point, we had a few sleepless nights.
 What were we going to do for health insurance?
 How would we afford the have health insurance?
 Should we take the IRS penalty and not have insurance at all?
 We had a deadline of 12/15/16 to make a decision if we wanted coverage by 1/1/17 or we could face the tax penalty, or worse.

 What did we decide to do?
-Stay tuned for Part 2
+Read Part 2 to Find out!

 Health insurance is a touchy subject.
 This post is not meant to be taken in a political way.
 Instead I’m writing about my family’s experience with health insurance and how it has affected our finances.
 Any comments that I deem political will not be approved, but I do welcome your honest feedback and comments regarding your situation, whether good or bad.
 Also please realize everyone’s perspective and situation will be different.